-Seven operating leases with a carrying value of assets under lease totaling \$43 million, all of which were exposures to the energy industry, were internally risk rated substandard at December 31, 2021.
+Operating leases with a carrying value of assets under lease totaling \$19 million, were internally risk rated substandard at December 31, 2022.
 On a quarterly basis, management performs an impairment analysis on assets with indicators of potential impairment.
 Potential impairment indicators include evidence of changes in residual value, macro-economic conditions, an extended period of time off-lease, criticized or classified status, or management's intention to sell the asset at an amount potentially below its carrying value.
-During the years ended December 31, 2021 and 2020, impairment charges recognized related to operating lease equipment were \$2.8 million and \$0.7 million, respectively.
+During the year ended December 31, 2021, impairment charges recognized related to operating lease equipment totaled \$2.8 million.
+There were no impairment charges recognized during the year ended December 31, 2022.